Andover-Robotics/ays-python-curriculum/.guides/content/Comments-1fb2.md

-Not all code is immediately understandable.
-To help others (and yourself) understand what everything is doing, **comments** should be employed.
+Not all code is immediately understandable by all programmers.
+To help others (and future you) understand what everything is doing, **comments** can be employed.

-There are two kinds of comments:
-  * **Single-line** comments
-  * **Multi-line** comments

-## Single-line Comments
 To make a single-line comment, simply insert a `#`.
-Everything from the `#` to the end of the line will then be interpreted as a comment (that is to say, it will not be interpreted at all as code)
+The computer will ignore everything from the `#` to the end of the line.

 For example:
 ```python